2019 FIVB Men's Volleyball Nations League: Preliminary round

-The 16 teams compete in a round-robin format with every core team hosting a pool at least once.
-The teams are divided into 4 pools of 4 teams at each week and compete five weeks long, for 120 matches.
-The top five teams after the preliminary round join the hosts of the final round to compete in the final round.
-The relegation takes into consideration only the 4 challenger teams.
-The last ranked challenger team will be excluded from the 2020 Nations League.
-The winners of the 2019 Challenger Cup will qualify for the next edition as a challenger team.
+The 16 teams competed in a round-robin format, with every core team hosting a pool at least once.
+The teams were divided into 4 pools of 4 teams at each week and competed for five weeks, totalling 120 matches.
+The top five teams after the preliminary round joined the hosts of the final round to compete in the final round.
+The relegation took into consideration only the 4 challenger teams.
+The last-ranked challenger team was excluded from the 2020 Volleyball Nations League.
+The winners of the 2019 Challenger Cup qualified for the next edition as a challenger team.

 Final round

-The six qualified teams play in 2 pools of 3 teams in round-robin.
-The top 2 teams of each pool qualify for the semifinals.
-The pool winners play against the runners-up in this round.
-The semifinals winners advance to compete for the Nations League title.
-The losers face each other in the third place match.
+The six qualified teams played in 2 pools of 3 teams in a round-robin format.
+The top 2 teams of each pool qualified for the semifinals.
+The pool winners played against the runners-up in this round.
+The semifinals winners advanced to compete for the Volleyball Nations League title.
+The losers faced each other in the third place match.